MicrosoftDocs/PowerShell-Docs/dsc/flow-control-in-configurations.md

 Just like a Function or a Script Block, you can use any PowerShell language within a Configuration.
 The statements you use will only be evaluated when you call your Configuration to compile a ".mof" file.
 The examples below show simple scenarios to demonstrate concepts.
 Conditionals are loops are more often used with parameters and Configuration Data.

-In this simple example, the **Service** resource block retrieves the current state of a service at compile time to generate a ".mof" file that maintains it's current state.
+In this simple example, the **Service** resource block retrieves the current state of a service at compile time to generate a ".mof" file that maintains its current state.

 > [!NOTE]
 > Using dynamic Resource blocks will preempt the effectiveness of Intellisense.
 The PowerShell parser cannot determine if the values specified are acceptable until the Configuration is compiled.